Supreme court upholds manslaughter sentence for teen

 The crash happened in Clinton when the car appeared to hit a patch of ice and then struck a tree in February 2020.

-The teen drove at 85 mph in a 45 mph zone because losing control of the vehicle.
+The teen drove 85 mph in a 45 mph zone before losing control of the vehicle, according to the court.
 Three of his four passengers died.

 Sign up for Daily Newsletters